petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/sorting-search-results.md

 **Display Label:** Set the displayed label for the type of sort being configured.

 **Order:** Choose to sort in ascending or descending order.
-In the classic configuration,
+See [Controlling the Sort Order in the Classic Configuration](#controlling-the-sort-order-in-the-classic-configuration) if you're using the classic view or if you're on an earlier Liferay verison that does not contain the updated configuration UI.

 ![From the Sort widget's configuration, add, edit, or remove Sort options.](./sorting-search-results/images/02.png)